supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Transaction-Management-and-Recovery/Transaction.md

 	**Implicit**`"]
 ```

-Explicit constraints are [[Constraints in Relational Model|integrity constraints]] which are the responsibility of DBMS software.
+Explicit constraints are [[Standard Integrity Constraints in Relational Model|integrity constraints]] which are the responsibility of DBMS software.

 ## Database Operation